 A commercial bridging loan was the perfect solution for our borrower as the property was mixed-use, with retail on the ground floor and residential flats above and so it was not available for a commercial mortgage at the time.
 The bridging loan bought them the necessary time and breathing space to purchase the property, begin refurbishment and move in, before securing a mortgage to retain ownership in the long term.

 At this stage in the process, it’s good to know who you’re speaking to, beyond the names on bits of paperwork.

 With everyone on the same page, it was time to gather the necessary documentation and ensure the deal went through.
 The main challenge was to do with residence, ‘know your customer’ (KYC) and anti-money laundering (AML) processes.

 Because the business was owned by non-UK nationals, a highly detailed, granular level of information was needed to meet strict regulations.
 This was further complicated by the fact the firm’s owners, like many London residents, were not homeowners.

-Fortunately, Ortus was flexible and innovative enough to overcome those challenges and move forward with the deal, where other lenders would most likely have said it was too high-risk.
+Fortunately, we have strong experience in working with complex cases and were flexible and innovative enough to overcome those challenges and move forward with the deal.